Dr. Jeanne Laurel

 - The American literature survey, especially Part II from 1865 to the present

-- Upper-level courses, including a course focusing on author Toni Morrison and the critical responses to her works, as well as a senior seminar which takes a broad overview of the African-American literary tradition.
+- Upper-level courses, including a course focusing on author Toni Morrison and the critical responses to her works, and Modernist Literature in England and America.

 She also enjoys teaching multicultural literatures, which examine the intersection and interaction of two or more cultures through literature, as well as through journalism, history, film, the arts, the social sciences and other approaches to cultural studies.